abhinavpy-asu/abhinavpy-asu.github.io/_pages/teaching.md

   * `Data Pipeline Engineering and Source Integration`: Successfully engineered and deployed comprehensive data pipelines, integrating dynamic sources such as GitHub, Snowflake, and New Relic, to significantly amplify business functionalities.
-  Utilized the Adapter Framework (an internal data pipeline tool) to <ins>enhance data extraction and loading processes (ETL)</ins>, achieving an improvement in processing efficiency across diverse origins.
+  Utilized the Adapter Framework (an internal data pipeline tool) to <ins>enhance data extraction and loading processes (ETL)</ins>, achieving an improvement in processing efficiency.
 This strategic initiative played a key role in increasing the customer onboarding rate by significant percentage, leading to the addition of new key clients within a single quarter.
   * `Streamlined AWS Lambda Build and Deployment Automation`: Orchestrated the <ins> automated build and deployment of AWS Lambda functions </ins> Conducted a meticulous evaluation of strategies for developing and deploying Lambda